The Xometry app works best with JavaScript enabled!

 3. Fracture: Occurs when the applied stress exceeds the strength of the material, causing it to break or fail.
 The strength of a material indicates its ability to withstand stress without breaking or undergoing plastic deformation.

-How Is the Strain of Materials Measured?
+How Strain of Materials is Measured

 Various methods can be used to measure strain.
 The most popular methods are strain gauges and extensometers.
 Both of these methods require contact between the specimen and the instrument, and both are directional.
 Other methods that can be used include digital image correlation (DIC), piezoelectric sensors, and acoustic emission sensors.